 The psychology practicum’s primary emphasis is the provision of supervised clinical interventions.
 The program is designed to meet the needs of students who are seeking supervised training in clinical work with college students with diverse concerns from multicultural backgrounds.
-Practicum students will also receive training in clinical case consultation, various psychotherapy techniques and approaches, and multicultural issues in therapy.
+Practicum students will also receive training in clinical case consultation, various psychotherapy techniques and approaches, case management, and multicultural issues in therapy.
 The Psychology Practicum Program at CCS meets the requirements for doctoral training hours that count toward licensure in the State of Ohio.

 What Will You Get from the Program?

 - Experiences providing therapy for college students with diverse concerns from multicultural backgrounds

 - Experiences in working within an interdisciplinary team

 - Exposure to various psychotherapy approaches and techniques (e.g., interpersonal, psychodynamic, person centered, CBT, mindfulness-based approaches)

 - Training in case management, clinical consultation and coordination of care with other providers and/or campus partners

 - Emphasis on increasing awareness of intersecting identities in both clinical work and professional development